 MPI’s DMF Helps Assist in Compliance

-Relying on vendors and sub-vendors to obtain regulatory and technical documents will lead to waiting weeks and months for these critical documents and in some cases, delaying the FDA Filing by our customer.
+Relying on vendors and sub-vendors to obtain regulatory requirements and technical documents will lead to waiting weeks and months for these critical documents and in some cases, delaying the FDA Filing by our customer.
 With our own Drug Master File (DMF), we have better control during the process and can help customers with a “Speed to Market” approach.
-The DMF will also help to expedite the application process during a New Drug Application (NDA) or Abbreviated New Drug Filing (ANDA).
+The DMF will also help expedite the application process during a New Drug Application (NDA) or Abbreviated New Drug Filing (ANDA).
 Click here to read more about MPI’s DMF acceptance.

-How to Prepare for the DSCSA 2024 Deadline with MPI
+How to Prepare for the DSCSA 2025 Deadline with MPI

 At MPI, we provide a simple solution that can help you prepare for the DSCSA compliance deadline.
 Our Pak-EDGE® barcode labeling software provides accurate and efficient product labeling to help you meet DSCSA requirements at the package level.
 The latest version of this software includes more design features, as well as an enhanced label template that can be used to clearly label products with all the required information for tracking and tracing.